 Where: Virtual (via WebEx), participants will need BOTH audio and video capability to participate in this event

 Book: Leaders Eat Last by Simon Sinek

 Price: $30.00 (does NOT include the book, participants are responsible for obtaining and reading the book prior to the Dialogue)

 Capacity: 25 participants

-Credits: Municipal clerks may earn 3 CMC or MMC credits for participation in this event.
+Credits: Municipal clerks may earn 6 CMC or MMC credits hours (equal to 3 CMC or MMC education credits) for participation in this event.

-Before you arrive: Read the entire text, take notes in the sections that resonate with you, and bring the book and your notes with you to Butte.
+Before you arrive: Read the entire text, take notes in the sections that resonate with you, and bring the book and your notes with you to the dialogue.

-1) Click this link and complete the form: Registration Form
+1) Click this link to complete the registration form: Registration

-Athenian Dialogues are educational events that allow clerks to explore leadership theory, practice, and principles.
-In the context of Daring Greatly, participants will discuss the book’s themes and key ideas, and apply that information to their role as a leader in their community and municipal organization.
-Join us to further cultivate your leadership skills and connect with fellow clerks.
+Athenian Dialogues are 6-hour educational events that allow participants to explore leadership theory, practice, and principles.
+In the context of Leaders Eat Last, participants will discuss the book’s themes and key ideas, and apply that information to their role as a leader in their community and municipal organization.

-The facilitator for this Athenian Dialogue is Ashley Kent, an associate specialist with the Local Government Center at Montana State University Extension.
+The facilitator for this Athenian Dialogue is Ashley Kent, associate director of the Local Government Center at Montana State University Extension.